Scholarships & Fellowships

 - Students who will be sophomores, juniors, seniors or graduate students at the time the scholarship is awarded, pursuing careers in radio, television, or digital journalism

-- Recipients must plan on continuing their undergraduate or graduate education in Fall 2024 to be eligible
+- Recipients must plan on continuing their undergraduate or graduate education in the Fall semester to be eligible

 Dr. Marsha Della Giustina Scholarship